Diddy Kong Racing

 Diddy Kong Racing is a 1997 kart racing game developed and published by Rare for the Nintendo 64.
 The game revolves around Diddy Kong and his friends' attempt to defeat the intergalactic antagonist, a wizard pig named Wizpig, through winning a series of races.
 The player takes control of any of the featured characters throughout the game.
 Diddy Kong Racing features five worlds with four racetracks each, and the ability to drive a car, hovercraft, or pilot an aeroplane.

 Development began after the release of Killer Instinct 2 (1996), and was intended to be an adventure game known as Wild Cartoon Kingdom in its early stages.
 As time progressed, the focus of development shifted from a Walt Disney World-influenced racing game to a unique title named Pro-Am 64, in which Nintendo had no involvement.
 Due to the delays of Banjo-Kazooie, Rare felt that they needed a stronger intellectual property to attract a wider audience for a game scheduled to release before Christmas 1997, thus making the decision to centre the game around Diddy Kong.

 Diddy Kong Racing received critical acclaim upon release.
-The graphics, audio and gameplay were among the most lauded aspects, while some criticism was directed at the game's repetition.
-It sold 4.8 million copies since release and stands as the Nintendo 64's eighth best-selling game.
+The graphics, audio, and gameplay were among the most lauded aspects, while some criticism was directed at the game's repetition.
+It has sold 4.8 million copies since its release and stands as the Nintendo 64's eighth best-selling game.
 A sequel named Donkey Kong Racing was in development for the GameCube, but was abandoned in August 2002, one month before Microsoft purchased Rare for £375 million.
 An enhanced remake for the Nintendo DS titled Diddy Kong Racing DS was released worldwide in early 2007; it is the most recent Nintendo-published game to be developed by Rare.